dpaustman/Mutual-Friends-MapReduce/README.md

 ## Running part(a)

-1. Run the following commands to create a directory on HDFS and put the input files.
+1. Create a directory on HDFS and put the input files.
   ```
   hdfs dfs -mkdir /test
   hdfs dfs -put <location of soc-LiveJournal1Adj.txt on PC> /test